 - Pregnancy outcomes

 - Death

 - Narcolepsy and cataplexy;

 - Non-anaphylactic allergic reactions

-- \Hospitalized manifestations only

 Data sources: Data will be collected via participant self-report and medical record review.
 Following enrollment, the participant will enter vaccination and other baseline data into a secure participant facing web-portal.
 During follow-up, participants will be prompted to provide information on hospitalizations and diagnoses of safety events of interest at the following time points following receipt of the first vaccine dose: 1 week, 2 weeks, 4 weeks, 8 weeks, 12 weeks, and then at 6, 9, 12, 18, and 24 months.
-Individuals with longer than a 2day interval between vaccination and enrollment will be administered a retrospective assessment to capture self-reported safety information occurring within this interval.
+Individuals with longer than a 2-day interval between vaccination and enrollment will be administered a retrospective assessment to capture self-reported safety information occurring within this interval.
 The DCRI Call Center will follow-up on non-responsive participants and request medical records for participants reporting hospitalization or diagnosis of a safety event.
 The DCRI Clinical Event Ascertainment (CEA) group will adjudicate medical records for event confirmation.

-Study size: The study aims to enroll at least 20,000 healthcare workers who have received a COVID-19 vaccine.
-As the primary objective is descriptive, this sample size target is designed to ensure adequate precision for a plausible range of safety event rates in the population of vaccinated healthcare workers.
+Study size: The study aims to enroll at least 20,000 healthcare workers and members of their families, or their communities who have received a COVID-19 vaccine.
+As the primary objective is descriptive, this sample size target is designed to ensure adequate precision for a plausible range of safety event rates in the population of vaccinated healthcare workers, family members, and community members.

-To address the secondary objective regarding assessment of increased risk, a self-matched comparative analysis will be undertaken for feasible safety events (eg, events with a known risk interval).
+To address the secondary objective regarding assessment of increased risk, a self-matched comparative analysis will be undertaken for feasible safety events (e.g., events with a known risk interval).
 Statistical power to detect various effect sizes assuming a range of background incidence rates in a self-matched comparative analysis will be described in the statistical analysis plan.